 The next was a questionnaire if you were interested in a becoming a Fit Body Boot Camp Owner.
 After you filled in your name and all relevant contact information you were asked if you would be able to attend a 6 day course on how to run the boot camp and on the third line there is a question: Are you able to pay FBBC the Initial Franchise fee of $10,000? … 10,000 dollars! … and $400 a month there after.
 Get the fuck out of here!

-I wanted to know what exactly is someone getting for $10,000 up front and $4,800 more a year after that… and they were promoting you look for a gymnastics studio to share times with.
+I wanted to know what exactly is someone getting for $10,000 up front and $4,800 more a year after that.
+They were promoting you look for a gymnastics studio to share times with.
 I can rent and build a small facility for that… with equipment!

 I was starting to become annoyed now.
 The initial observations made me give my clients a recommendation to not join up.
 They wound up not listening to me and joined up any way… and they are no longer Fit Body Owners any more.